Tick tock. Tick tock. Can you hear your biological clock ticking away? I am pretty sure that I can.

-Clock genes may some day help scientists treat cancer.
-At least eight clock genes are known to coordinate normal functions such as cell proliferation (which is uncontrolled in cancer) and cell suicide (which fails to occur in tumor cells).
+Clock genes may someday help scientists treat cancer.
+At least eight clock genes are known to coordinate normal functions such as cell proliferation (which is uncontrolled in cancer) and cell suicide (which fails to occur in tumour cells).

 Simple blood tests may one day help predict the age at which a woman will begin menopause.
 If the accuracy of the test is confirmed, women could take the test early on in their reproductive life to find out their expected age at menopause and their optimal pregnancy window.

 Beverly's Tips To Celebrate Biological Clock Day:

 - Now that we've delved into the fascinating world of your biological clock, it's time to celebrate it.
 No matter what age you are or what life stage you're in, your biological clock is a marvel of nature.Here are a few tips to celebrate Biological Clock Day:

 - Know Your 'Real' Age: Take one of those on-line tests to determine your 'real' age versus your actual age and see how you are doing.
 It's a fun way to assess your overall well-being.